vrolex-project/vrolex/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

-Below are some notes on how to build vRolexCoin Core for Windows.
+Below are some notes on how to build VRolex Core for Windows.

 Most developers use cross-compilation from Ubuntu to build executables for Windows.
 This is also used to build the release binaries.